Contact Us

 Apply Now

-Taking on the Future of Trades
+Take on the Future of Trades — With Our Money

-Are you an Employer seeking to hire first-year apprentices or currently have an employee you would like to see enrol in the apprenticeship system?
+Are you an employer seeking to hire first-year apprentices or currently have an employee you would like to see enrol in the apprenticeship system?

 • Receive $5,000 for hiring first-year apprentices